KajoServices/polirural-semex-doc/API/README.md

 There can be three types of input:
 - `text` - plain text of an arbitrary length.
 - `url` - a proper URL pointing to some text in the internet.
 In this case the URL is first scraped (which adds overhead to the response depending on the source size)
-- `source_id` - a unique ID of the source from the Regional Library (this is generally not necessary, since all the documents from Regional Library are being constant;y updated and analyzed).
+- `source_id` - a unique ID of the source from the Regional Library (this is generally not necessary, since all the documents from Regional Library are being constantly updated and analyzed).

 Example of analyzing a text: